 His successful journey from New York City to Paris, which lasted from about 8 am on May 20 until about 10:30 pm on May 21, 1927, earned Lindbergh the $25,000 Orteig Prize and made him world-famous virtually overnight.

-I spotted a Lindbergh (right) in a mid-1932 issue of North Carolina Christian Advocate.
+I spotted a boy named Lindbergh Long in a mid-1932 issue of North Carolina Christian Advocate.
 His age wasn’t mentioned, but he was probably born circa 1927.

 And, of course, many babies were given the first-middle combo “Charles Lindbergh.”
 The following Charles Lindbergh babies made the news: